 A black eyebrow rose.
 “If you haven’t figured that out by now, I don’t see how my beating you up every day will help.”

 “I already know it.”
-Sano’s breathing was labored from the last blow, and his growl was considerably subdued.
+Sano’s breathing was labored from the last blow, his growl considerably subdued.
 “I wanna prove it to you.”

 “If I were under that impression,” Saitou wondered as he sidestepped entirely the roosterhead’s next attack, “and you did somehow manage to disillusion me” — spinning and elbowing Sano in the back of the head — “what makes you think I’d admit it to you?”